tamirgz/reverse-engineering-reference-manual/README.md

   + __Stack Segment__: when you operate on SS (e.g. mov ss, pop ss), CPU will lock all interrupts until the end of the next instruction.
 Therefore, if you are single-stepping through it with a debugger, the debugger will not stop on the next instruction but the instruction after the next one.
 One way to detect debugger is for the next instruction after a write to SS to be pushfd.
 Since the debugger did not stop there, it will not clear the trap flag and pushfd will push the value of trap flag (plus rest of EFLAGS) onto the stack
 * __Timing Checks__:  record a timestamp, perform some operations, take another timestamp, and then compare the two timestamps.
 If there is a lag, you can assume the presence of a debugger
   * __rdtsc Instruction (0x0F31)__: this instruction returns the count of the number of ticks since the last system reboot as a 64-bit value placed into EDX:EAX.
 Simply execute this instruction twice and compare the difference between the two readings
-* __Detection Before main()__: to make it harder to find anti-debugging checks, anti-debugging checks can be placed in code that executes before main()
+* __Detection Before main()__: make it harder to find anti-debugging checks, anti-debugging checks can be placed in code that executes before main()
-  * __TLS Callbacks__: (Windows only) Most debuggers start at the program’s entry point as defined by the PE header.
+  * __TLS Callbacks (Windows)__: most debuggers start at the program’s entry point as defined by the PE header.
 TlsCallback is traditionally used to initialze thread-specific data before a thread runs, so TlsCallback is called before the entry point and therefore can execute secretly in a debugger
   * In C, function using the "constructor" attribute will execute before main()
 #
 ## *<p align='center'> Anti-Emulation </p>*